Clifton Webb: Sitting Pretty and stardom

 In the film Cheaper by the Dozen (1950), Webb and Myrna Loy played Frank and Lillian Gilbreth, real-life efficiency experts of the 1910s and 1920s, and the parents of 12 children.
 It resulted in Webb's third hit in a row and led to exhibitors voting him the seventh biggest star in the United States.
 Less successful at the box-office was For Heaven's Sake (1950) in which Webb played an angel trying to help a couple on earth.
 He made Mr. Belvedere Rings the Bell (1951), with Belvedere causing trouble in an old-folks home, but the film was not as successful at the box-office as the first two, resulting in the end of the series.

 Webb played a father trying to cancel his daughter Anne Francis' marriage in Elopement (1952), a minor hit.
-He made a brief appearance in Belles on Their Toes (1952), a sequel to Cheaper by the Dozen, which covered the family's life after the death of the father.

-Webb then starred as college professor Thornton Sayre, who in his younger days was known as silent-film idol Bruce "Dreamboat" Blair.
-Now a distinguished academic who wants no part of his past fame, he sets out to stop the showing of his old films on television in Dreamboat (1952), which concludes with Webb's alter ego Sayre watching himself star in Sitting Pretty.
+He made a brief appearance in Belles on Their Toes (1952), on a sequel to Cheaper by the Dozen, which covered the family's life after the death of the father.
+He then starred in Dreamboat (1952) as college professor Thornton Sayre, who in his younger days was known as silent-film idol Bruce "Dreamboat" Blair.
+Now a distinguished academic who wants no part of his past fame, he sets out to stop the showing of his old films on television.
+The film concludes with Webb's alter ego Sayre watching himself star in Sitting Pretty.

 Around the same time, he starred in the Technicolor film biography of bandmaster John Philip Sousa, Stars and Stripes Forever (also 1952).
 He was a Belvedere-like scoutmaster in Mister Scoutmaster (1953).
 Webb had his most dramatic role as the doomed but brave husband of unfaithful Barbara Stanwyck in Titanic (also 1953).
 Writer Walter Reisch says this movie was created in part as a vehicle for Webb by Fox, who wanted to push Webb into more serious roles.

-Soon afterwards, he played the (fictional) novelist John Frederick Shadwell in Three Coins in the Fountain (1954), romancing Dorothy McGuire.
+Soon afterward, he played the (fictional) novelist John Frederick Shadwell in Three Coins in the Fountain (1954), romancing Dorothy McGuire.
 It was a huge hit.
 He was top billed as a company owner in Woman's World (1954), a corporate drama.